birendpatel/lemon/README.md

 # Todo

-- [ ] Refactor vector library to use lemon error codes
+- [X] Refactor vector library to use lemon error codes
 - [ ] Refactor vector free to allow NULL vector for RAII
+- [ ] Refactor REPL to use updated vector mechanisms
 - [ ] Simplify error handling in main
 - [ ] Consider adding C11 Generic for RAII idioms
 - [ ] Add i flag to optionally drop run_file into run_repl